 Whether you’re in sales or service, the common thread is the customer, which is why one of Salesforce’s core features is the ability to manage your accounts and key contacts within that account.

-Accounts and Contacts allow you to manage organizations you work with as the key people within those organizations.
-The Salesforce data model allows Accounts to be part of a larger hierarchy if needed, and you can associate a single Contact to multiple accounts if they are a key person across many interrelated institutions.
+Accounts and contacts allow you to manage organizations you work with as the key people within those organizations.
+The Salesforce data model allows accounts to be part of a larger hierarchy if needed, and you can associate a single contact to multiple accounts if they are a key person across many interrelated institutions.

 Basic Case Management

 While Service Cloud provides many more features for a robust and personalized service experience, Salesforce recognizes that keeping existing customers happy is just as critical for sales as converting new leads.

-The very beginning of the sales funnel is nurturing prospects to find viable deals!
+The very beginning of the sales funnel is all about nurturing prospects to find viable deals!
 Prospective customers are captured as Leads in Sales Cloud and nurtured by sales reps to move them through the lead funnel.

-Opportunity Management – Pipeline and Forecasting
+Opportunity Management: Pipeline and Forecasting

-Reporting and monitoring pipeline is a huge part of any sales organization.
+- Forecasting: Monitoring pipeline is a huge part of any sales organization.
 How can you predict how much money each rep will close in a given period?
 And how can you track performance against quotas?
 Enter Forecasting!
 Salesforce has native forecasting tools to give sales managers and their reps visibility into projections and performance.

 The following features are the foundation of what makes Service Cloud unique from Sales Cloud.
 Let’s look at how Service Cloud supports customer service teams.

-Robust Case Management Tools
+Robust Case Management